openstack/nova/doc/source/upgrade.rst

    new format
 #.
 Background online migrations that are performed using
-   ``nova-manage`` to complete transformations that will not occur incidentially due to normal runtime activity.
+   ``nova-manage`` to complete transformations that will not occur incidentally due to normal runtime activity.

 An example of online data migrations are the flavor migrations done as part of Nova object version 1.18.
 This included a transient migration of flavor